UO Search Advocate Pilot Program: The Basics

 The Search Advocate training curriculum prepares faculty and staff to serve as advocates on search committees.

-- Led by the Division of Equity and Inclusion and working closely with Human Resources and the Office of the Provost.
+• Led by Charlotte Moats-Gallagher, AVP and Director of CoDaC, working closely with Human Resources and the Office of the Provost.

 For more information about UO’s Talent Acquisition work in Human Resources, please see: https://hr.uoregon.edu/recruit.